Commercial Real Estate Risk Report Vacancy Rates, Defaults, and Market Outlook

 Conclusion

 Commercial real estate in 2026 is a market defined by structural change, asset class bifurcation, and refinancing stress concentrated in specific property types and capital structures.
 The office sector faces a long resolution cycle driven by demographic and work arrangement shifts that are not reversing.
 Industrial and data center properties are experiencing their strongest demand environment in decades.
 The credit risk concentrated in regional banks’ CRE portfolios represents the most significant systemic concern requiring continued regulatory and investor attention through the forecast period.
+The investors and operators who navigate this cycle most effectively will be those who can distinguish between cyclical distress, which creates buying opportunities, and structural obsolescence, which destroys capital permanently.